 Rifle Sophomore Alivia Yeager Stronger After Maxillofacial Surgery

-Natasha Dinsmore is in her third season with the Ole Miss Rifle program after being promoted to assistant coach in September of last year.
+Natasha Dinsmore is in her fourth season with the Ole Miss Rifle program after being promoted to assistant coach in September of 2011.
 Dinsmore served as a graduate assistant for the team in the 2010-2011 season, after concluding a four-year career on the West Virginia Rifle team.

 Dinsmore assists Boothe in coaching, recruiting and with administrative duties, as well as in strength and conditioning and organizing team travel.

 Dinsmore received the inaugural GARC Assistant Coach of the Year Award at the Conference Championships last February.